Scobiform/BirdMeister/README.md

 Little CLI Tool for Twitter to automate Deleting Tweets, Lists, User friend Ids and start Filtered Streams.
 Using Tweetinvi by https://github.com/linvi
 It is a good start for people that get harassed by groups of people on Twitter.
 Just grab all friend Ids and block all users with your account.

-Still very scatchy - one day extreme programming - this is not my professional standard - it is a private project.
+Still very scatchy - 1 hour extreme programming - this is not my professional standard - it is a private project.
 Will Update soon.

 # Install
 1. Register an APP at Twitter Developers (https://developer.twitter.com/)